ringcentral/ringcentral-softphone-ts/mkdocs/docs/guides/call-control.md

 });
 ```

-The SDK responds with SIP status 603.
+The SDK responds with SIP status 603, which applies only to the callee leg
+RingCentral presented to you.
+RingCentral may already have answered the
+caller-facing leg before your device was presented the call, so after your
+decline the caller can remain in an answered call: it receives neither
+`non2xxResponse` nor a `disposed` event, and RingCentral may continue routing
+the call, for example toward voicemail.
+The caller's application decides when
+to hang up.

 ## Place an outbound call